 This could be an opportunity – not usually accessible to individual investors – to get exposure to this potentially highly rewarding, albeit high-risk, area.

 Investor capital is expected to be deployed after the first close.
 The second tranche won't be available until after the first £20 million is invested.

 - Record-high number of otherwise sound companies expected to be in financial distress

 - Market-leading specialist turnaround investor with advanced deal pipeline

-- Overall target return of 15% IRR: expected dividend yield of 5-6%, plus share in equity upside on exit – high risk and not guaranteed
+- Overall target annual return of 15% IRR: expected dividend yield of 5-6% after year two, plus share in equity upside on exit – high risk and not guaranteed

 - Secured loans with first or second charge over company assets

 - Strong track record of delivering attractive returns on exit to date